AdobeDocs/adobeio-runtime/guides/creating_rest_apis.md

 }
 ```

-Once the `options` block is added to any HTTP resource, the system will respond with the configured headers, and their corresponding `default` value.
+Once the `options` block is added to any HTTP resource, the system will respond with the configured headers, and their corresponding `default` values.
 In this example the response will be:

 ```
  HTTP/1.1 204 No Content